-Additionally, if this unit shoots with Close Quarters weapons in the turn it enters a Garrison via this rule, it doesn't have to re-roll successful damage rolls.
+If this unit enters a Garrison via this rule, it ignores Defender's Advantage, however it must re-roll all successful damage rolls.

 RARE

 You may only take a maximum of one of each type of Rare squad in a Skirmish sized game, two of each type in a Clash, and three of each type in a Battle.
 This restriction applies to each Rare squad individually (you may take two different types of Rare squads in a Skirmish for example).